Kazhuu/spc-player/README.md

 ### Uploading Arduino Code

-Arduino backend code uses [PlatformIO CLI](https://platformio.org/) tool for managing the project and its dependencies instead of Arduino IDE.
+Arduino based backend code uses [PlatformIO CLI](https://platformio.org/) tool for managing the project and its dependencies instead of Arduino IDE.
 So to compile and upload the code you need to download PlatformIO and build the project using it.
 First download and install it from aforementioned website.
-Both IDE and CLI are fine.
-Generally I prefer CLI over IDE, so the following is also written using it.
+Installing either IDE or CLI is fine.
+Generally I prefer CLI over IDE, so the following instructions are written with CLI.

 After installing PlatformIO go to backend folder and simply run:
 ```